Follow Tour: Background

 After the release of the EP FML in April 2023, Seventeen announced a concert in Seoul for July 2023 to start the tour, stylized as Follow to Seoul.
 The Seoul dates were followed by the Follow to Japan leg and the Follow to Asia leg, which consisted of concerts in Bangkok, Manila, and Macao.
 An encore leg of the tour, branded as Follow Again, covered six additional dates across Incheon, Osaka, and Yokohama.
 Two shows at the Seoul World Cup Stadium were later added to the middle of the leg.
 The tour finally concluded at Nissan Stadium in Japan on May 26, 2024, the ninth anniversary of the group's debut.
 The performance at Nissan Stadium made Seventeen the second K-pop act ever to perform at the venue, after TVXQ.

 Various performances were streamed simultaneously on Weverse Concerts to be available for fans worldwide.
 The initial Seoul concerts, two concerts in the first Japanese leg, the Incheon concerts, and two concerts of the Japanese encore leg were streamed.
 The final concert of the first Japanese leg, in Fukuoka, was broadcast in real-time in cinemas around the world, with delayed broadcasts in certain timezones.

-Seungkwan was absent for the initial Seoul dates of the tour, and returned from the Tokyo concerts onwards.
-S.Coups missed the Japan and Southeast Asian legs of the tour due to an injury to his anterior cruciate ligament but returned for the encore dates starting from those in Incheon.
-Jeonghan was absent from the Fukuoka and Southeast Asian shows also due to injury but returned to the tour during the Incheon show.
+Member participation

+Seungkwan

+Seungkwan temporarily suspended activities in July 2023 after experiencing health issues and being advised by medical professionals to rest and recover.
+As a result, he was absent from the opening Follow concerts in Seoul on July 21 and 22.
+He returned to the stage approximately two months later at the opening concerts of Follow to Japan at Tokyo Dome on September 6 and 7, 2023.

+S.Coups

+S.Coups injured his left knee while filming content on August 10, 2023, and was diagnosed with a torn anterior cruciate ligament (ACL).
+He underwent reconstructive surgery on his ACL and anterolateral ligament on August 21 and subsequently suspended most official activities while undergoing rehabilitation.
+Although he was unable to participate in the Tokyo Dome concerts as a performing member, he attended the concerts as a spectator and was shown watching from the audience.
+During the second night's encore, he made a surprise appearance on stage in a wheelchair.
+He returned to performing with the group at Follow Again to Incheon in March 2024, approximately eight months after his last stage performance.
+At the concert, S.Coups described it as his return after eight months and noted that he would participate in some stages while sitting out others as he continued his recovery.

+Jeonghan

+Jeonghan continued participating in the tour while receiving treatment for a left ankle injury, but underwent surgery on December 14, 2023, after the pain worsened.
+He subsequently missed the Fukuoka concerts of Follow to Japan and the Follow to Asia concerts in Bangkok, Bulacan, and Macao while recovering.
+He returned to the stage with S.Coups for Follow Again to Incheon in March 2024, with his participation adjusted to avoid placing excessive strain on his recovering ankle.